Discover the rugged natural beauty, unique experiences and gold mining history of the West Coast. Check out the top 10 experiences on the West Coast.

 Explore the largest lake on the West Coast and take your pick of water activities from jet boating and yachting to swimming and kayaking.
 Birdwatchers will enjoy the multitude of bird species that feed, roost and breed on the lakes edges.
 The lake is also a mecca for trout anglers, with fishing available year-round.

 Stopping to view the turquoise waters of Hokitika Gorge is a must do.
 A short walk takes you to a lookout where stunning upstream views of the glacial river are surrounded by beautiful native rimu forests.
-Several tour guides offer transport to this unique location such as; Hokitika Scenic Tours, Side Track Tours and Weka Tours.
+Several tour guides offer transport to this unique location such as; Hokitika Scenic Tours, West Coast Encounters and Weka Tours.

 Discover the Oparara basin in the Kahurangi National Park.
 Let the knowledgeable local guide of The Oparara Experience lead you through its unspoiled native subtropical forest, cathedral-like arches, limestone formations and cave system.
 Uncover stories about the fascinating moa bird that roamed the forest hundreds of years ago.